• Skip to primary navigation

 homemade viennetta ice cream cake served on a white plate on a light cream surface

 • Vanilla Ice Cream.
 You'll need a standard size 1.5 Quart.
-I wanted a creamy, french vanilla-style- ice cream but I didn't want it to look to yellow, we found Bryer's French Vanilla was perfect.
+I wanted a creamy, french vanilla-style- ice cream but I didn't want it to look to yellow, after testing we found Bryer's French Vanilla was perfect.
 I was even told it tastes just like the Viennetta ice cream!
 Just make sure it's a creamy vanilla.
 If you don't fancy a vanilla viennetta you could totally use a different flavor of ice cream!
 While the original dessert l has more of a wavy vanilla ice cream that is hard to replicate at home.

 • Good Quality Chocolate.
 Since there are such few ingredients here using good quality goes a long way.
 You'll need to make sure your chocolate is in small pieces or finely chopped.
 I use Callebaut Chocolate Callets.